Why is weighing important?

 How often should it be done?

 All guinea pigs nails grow at different paces, so you may find yourself doing some piggies nails more often than others.
-If they are housed indoors, I reccomend trimming as often as once a month.
+If they are housed indoors on fleece they may need trimming more regularly.
 Outdoor guinea pigs may not need this doing as often, depending on the surface of their enclosure.
+Once a month for trimming is generally sufficient.

 The cause of foot spurs has not yet been proven.
 Substrate and ground surface appear to have no impact.
 They are harmless and can be carefully removed with nail clippers.